kr-colab/disperseNN2/docs/source/vignette.rst

 -----------

 In the below ``disperseNN2`` training command, there are two options that bear a bit of explanation.
-In the example data we are working with there are 95 individuals, and so $95 \choose 2$ = 4465 pairs of individuals.
+In the example data we are working with there are 95 individuals, and so $\binom{95}{2}$ = 4465 pairs of individuals.
 We set ``--pairs`` to 1000 to reduce the number of pairwise comparisons used and thus the memory requirement.
 Further our architecture only considers a subset of pairs on the backward pass for gradient computation, this number is chosen with ``--pairs_encode``.
 We've found that using 100 for ``--pairs_encode`` works well, and again reduces memory significantly.
 Training on ~50 CPU cores will take approximately 20 minutes.
 If you have a GPU available, use the ``--gpu`` flag

 .. code-block:: console